Putu Kacang / Mung Bean Cookies

 Mom's words till ringing in my ear...

-After 6 years...
-I had that itch to try... well, just one more attempt, trying to pacify myself... afterall I could skip the grinding part as I found 1kg packet of Mung Beans Flour.
+After all, I could skip the grinding part as I found a 1kg packet of Mung bean flour.

-Another mistake I made was...'Sprinkled' water into the mix using my fingertips, big droplets of water was making my Putu Kacang gummy...
+Another mistake I made was,'Sprinkled' water into the mix using my fingertips, big droplets of water were making my Putu Kacang gummy...

 Second Attempt ~ # Failed